pcardona34/pi-step-initiative/README.md

 ## Abstract

-Now I have more personal time, I consider to accomplish an old dream: setting and using a OPENSTEP(1) like operating system on a recent and silent (fanless) computer.
+Now I have more personal time, I consider to accomplish an old dream: setting and using a GNUstep compliant operating system on a recent and silent (fanless) computer.

 My hardware choice is now a [Raspberry Pi 400](https://www.raspberrypi.com/products/raspberry-pi-400/specifications/)